Order parameter fluctuations in the holographic superconductor: Order parameter fluctuations

 \section{Order parameter fluctuations}

 In the previous section, we have specified which gravitational background and corresponding dual field theory we use.
 In this section, we study the scalar field fluctuations on top of this background.
 From these we subsequently determine the two-point function corresponding to the intrinsic order parameter dynamics of the dual field theory and try to describe this with a time-dependent Ginzburg-Landau model.
+Before doing so, we will start by making clear what we exactly mean by the \textit{intrinsic} dynamics and in what way it differs from the \textit{full} dynamics.